lohe987/ECE366SamplePrograms/README.md

 Instructor: Wenjing Rao.
 Teaching Assistant: Trung Le.

+.gitignore: tells git which files (usually local temp or non-text files) to ignore (i.e., not bother looking at)

 example1.asm: going through an array of 15 words, and store back the absolute value of each number.

 example2.asm: compute X % Y by repeated subtracting Y from X